unitejs/cli/docs/generated-app.md

 This will serve the app for you to view in a browser.

+    gulp serve

-You can specify that the content is served over https or on a different port using the switches
+You can specify that the content is served over https or on a different port using the switches:

     gulp serve --secure --port=5000

-This command will also watch for changes in the files being served and reload the browser when necessary.
+This command will also watch for changes in the files being served, rebuild them and then reload the browser.

 ### version

-This will allow you to update the package version.
+This will allow you to show or update the package version.

+    gulp version

-Running this task with no parameters will show the current version, alternatively use the following parameters.
+Running this task with no parameters will show the current version, alternatively use the following parameters to update the version:

     --part=[major, minor, patch] - the part of the version you want to modify --mode=[set, inc] - set the part to a specific value or increment the current value --value=someValue - required if you use the set mode

-    Examples
-    gulp version
     gulp version --part=patch --mode=inc
     gulp version --part=minor --mode=set --value=1

+### platform-electron-dev

+This task will create development versions of the electron runtime that will wrap your www folder and allow you to develop in-situ.

+    gulp platform-electron-dev

+The platform development versions will be created in the ./platform/electron/{platform}-{architecture} folder, where the platforms and architectures are either read from your unite.json or automatically determined from you system.

 ### platform-web-package

-This task will gather all the necessary components of the application and create a folder in the top level packaged directory named ${version}/web.
+This task will gather all the necessary components of the application and create a folder in the top level packaged directory named {version}/web.

+    gulp platform-web-package

 This folder contains a complete set of web deployable files for the application.
-A zip file named packaged/${version}_web.zip will also be created in the packaged directory.
+A zip file named packaged/{version}_web.zip will also be created in the packaged directory.

+To see which file are included in a packaged version see the [Platform Packaged Files](#platformpackagedfiles) section.

-For configuring options for this task see the [Platforms](#platforms) section.
+For configuring options for this task see the [Platform Web](#platformweb) section.

 ### platform-electron-package

-This task will gather all the necessary components of the application and create a folder in the top level packaged directory named ${version}/electron.
+This task will gather all the necessary components of the application and create a folder in the top level packaged directory named {version}/electron.

+    gulp platform-electron-package

-This folder will then be used to create a set of platform/architecture electron packages in folders named ${version}/electron_${platform}_${architecture} and a corresponding zip file in the packaged root folder.
+This folder will then be used to create a set of platform/architecture electron packages in folders named {version}/electron_{platform}_{architecture} and a corresponding zip file in the packaged root folder.

+To see which file are included in a packaged version see the [Platform Packaged Files](#platformpackagedfiles) section.

-For configuring options for this task see the [Platforms](#platforms) section.
+For configuring options for this task see the [Platform Electron](#platformelectron) section.

+---

 ## <a name="themeassets"></a>Theme Assets

-During the app generation 3 files will have been created, if you change any of them then you should run the task again.
+During the app generation 3 files will have been created, if you change any of them then you should run the theme-build task again.

 * assetsSource/theme/logo-tile.svg
 * assetsSource/theme/logo-transparent.svg